Poppulo

 What is the importance of team structure?

-Functional organizational structure is just one type of team structure but all businesses, regardless of size, need some sort of structure to operate successfully.
+Functional organisational structure is just one type of team structure but all businesses, regardless of size, need some sort of structure to operate successfully.
 Companies without a set organizational structure have problems implementing business policies and operating productively.

-An organizational structure outlines how certain activities are directed to achieve the goals of an organization.
+An organisational structure outlines how certain activities are directed to achieve the goals of an organization.
 Furthermore, it provides clear roles, routines and ranks for workers, all of which help to improve team coordination.

 Without a formal organizational structure, employees may find it difficult to know who they should be officially reporting to within the company and which managers are responsible for what.